fbpx

 Scammers pin point potentially vulnerable people and place fake parking tickets on their windshields.
 They’ll often wait for someone to park incorrectly at busy car parks and then use that opportunity to create a fake ticket and leave it for the driver to discover.

 Unfortunately, parking tickets are easy to replicate, and that’s why the scam works.
 Official logos are printed onto the parking ticket, and the scammers will even go as far as making the “payment portal” look like an official website too.
+This happens for both penalty charge notice and parking charge notice duplicates.

 People will assume they have done something wrong and pay the ticket.
 The problem here is that not only are they paying for something they didn’t do, but the scammers now have their bank account details and can use it to steal money in the future.